matter-in-motion/mm/docs/getting-started.md

 module.exports = { world };
 ```

 This is done!
 Next is frontend part.
 Create a `templates/index.html`.
-Here we created a simple `Post` request and parse the response.
+Here we created a simple `POST` request and parse the response.
 You should be familiar with plain JavaScript in the browser.
 You may want to read more about [matter in motion protocol](https://github.com/matter-in-motion/mm/blob/master/docs/protocol.md) and [http transport](https://github.com/matter-in-motion/mm-http) later.

 ```html
 <!DOCTYPE html>